 TCA 2014: “The most important thing in the world for most people is to learn how to get knocked on your ass and get back up and start fighting again.”

-Days after a judge approved a settlement in which the National Football League will pay out hundreds of millions of dollars to players with concussion-related health claims, NBC analyst and former NFL player Cris Collinsworth said he doesn’t hesitate to let his two sons play the game.
+Days after a judge approved a settlement in which the National Football League will pay out hundreds of millions of dollars to players with concussion-related health claims, NBC analyst and former NFL player Cris Collinsworth said he doesn’t hesitate to let his two sons play

 Collinsworth was asked at a “Sunday Night Football” panel Monday to comment on PBS’ 2013 “Frontline” special “League of Denial,” which detailed how players suffer brain disorders, including dementia, after years of gridiron collisions.
 One of his sons played in high school, and the other — Austin Collinsworth — plays at Notre Dame.